flit/flit.github.io/_posts/2020-06-06-mcu-unique-id-survey.md

 documented in the device's reference manual.
 Talk to your FAE if you need more information (then post a comment on the gist below to add to the survey!).

 The results of this survey are saved as the gist embedded below.
-New devices will added as time permits.
+New devices will be added as time permits.
 Comments with additions are welcome.

 <script src="https://gist.github.com/flit/c44980d20586460bb09b284c891f9ae6.js"></script>